emilyekstrum/Gene-Network-Simulation/README.md

 ## Usage
 Download all .java files and load in your current workspace.
 To use the console version, run the ConsoleExpressionAnalyzer.java file.

+If using an input .txt file, load this file in the same folder/workspace as the src.

 ## Author & Contact
 Emily Ekstrum, Creighton University